Bernie Sanders, and his army of supporters, cite countries like Denmark as utopian ideals that they wish to transform America into.

 Stefan Molynux goes into greater detail and pulls in the other Nordic States in his YouTube video “The Myth of Scandinavian Socialism.”

 4. Instead of looking at these Nordic States, which are slowly taxing themselves out of wealth, you should study Venezuela, as the most recent country to succumb to socialist dogma.
-In 19 short years, Hugo Chavez took Venezuela from a prosperous, oil-exporting nation, to a near failed nation state as a direct result instituting socialism.
+In 19 short years, Hugo Chavez took Venezuela from a prosperous, global oil-exporting nation, to a near failed nation state as a direct result of instituting socialism.

 UPDATE: Following my initial post, Leon Krauze from Univision asked Bernie Sanders this very question.
 If Bernie Sanders can’t face up to answer this question, his supporters likely won’t either.